-NUR 4300 Population Based Care 4 s.h.
+NUR 4300 Population Based Care

 Focuses on the synthesis of community, public health, and nursing principles and concepts as applied to the promotion and preserving of the health of populations.
 Attention is given to the complexity of systems of care across the continuum through frames of increasingly culturally, ethnically, and socially diverse populations.
-Environmental, epidemiological, social, economic, political, ethical/legal, disaster, and global factors examined as influences on the health of aggregates.
+Envi-ronmental, epidemiological, social, economic, political, ethical/legal, disaster, and global factors examined as influences on the health ofaggregates.
 Utilizing the nursing process, population-based interventions are introduced.
-Prerequisites: NUR 3010, NUR 3800; admission to the RN-BSN or RN-MSN program.
+Prerequisites: NUR 3010, NUR 3800; admissionto the RN-BSN or RN-MSN program.

-NUR 4410 Holistic Nursing Care of Children and Families 4 s.h.
+NUR 4410 Holistic Nursing Care of Children and Families

 Focuses on wellness/illness management, clinical decision making, and holistic care of children and their families.
 The clinical component emphasizes evidence-based practice in structured pediatric settings.
-Prerequisite: NUR 3810.
+Prerequisite: all 3000-level NUR courses.